No-Bling/DOTA/README.md

 and whitelist-able at a glance...

 #### What's new in v2019.08.20:  TI9
-~ vpktool: fixed folder pak; include pak01_dir subfolder (if it exists) for manual overrides when modding
+~ vpkmod: fixed folder pak; include pak01_dir subfolder (if it exists) for manual overrides when modding
 ~ default hero icons and fixed unusual greevil and ti9 couriers for glance option; keep AW bracer fx
-~ revised filters, alternative styles, loadout and taunt animations support, minimap icons ~ BAT: improved autoupdate, prevent find gnu tools conflict, build folder CUSTOM instead of very long %CHOICES%
+~ revised filters, alternative styles, loadout and taunt animations support, minimap icons
+~ BAT: improved autoupdate, prevent find gnu tools conflict, build folder CUSTOM instead of very long %CHOICES%
 ~ BAT: making use of __VPKMOD__ tool [compiled from included source] for in-memory processing with minimal file i/o
 ~ BAT: auto-update script from github on launch